xackery/quail/README.md

-  completion  Generate the autocompletion script for the specified shell compress    Create an eqg archive by compressing a directory debug       Debug a file export      Export an eqg or s3d archive to embedded GLTF extract     Extract an eqg or s3d archive help        Help about any command import      Export an eqg or s3d archive to embedded GLTF inspect     Inspect a file view        View a model or image
+  completion  Generate the autocompletion script for the specified shell compress    Create an eqg archive by compressing a directory debug       Debug a file export      Export an eqg or s3d archive to quail-addon extract     Extract an eqg or s3d archive help        Help about any command import      Export an eqg or s3d archive to quail-addon inspect     Inspect a file view        View a model or image
 ```